Skip to main content

 The Anatomy of the Navicular Bone

 The navicular bone is a tiny C-shaped bone in the inside region of your midfoot.
 It lies between the talus and the three cuneiform bones, forming the midfoot and forefoot.
 This structural link between these crucial bones supports the foot and arch when walking, sprinting, or running.
-The navicular bone consists of only muscle, the Tibialis posterior muscle.
+The navicular bone consists of only one muscle, the Tibialis posterior muscle.

 The 26 bones in our foot are connected through ligaments and muscles.
 Ligaments are thick connective tissue bands that hold one bone to the other.
 For instance, the spring ligament connects the navicular bone to the heel bone, strengthening the arch and foot.